Health communication: Applications

-Health communication has become essential in promoting the general public health in myriad situations.
-One of health communication's most important applications has been throughout major Environmental events (e.g. hurricanes, flooding, tornados) and addressing the affected audience's questions and needs quickly and efficiently, keeping the protection of public health and the forefront of their message.
-Health communication professionals are constantly working to improve this type of risk communication in order to be prepared in the case of an emergency.
+Health communication has become essential in promoting the general public health in situations.
+One of health communication's most important applications has been throughout major environmental events (e.g. hurricanes, flooding, tornados).
+Health communication professionals are working to improve this type of risk communication in order to be prepared in the case of an emergency.

 Another increasingly important application of health communication has been in reaching students in the college community.
 The National College Health Assessment has measured that 92.5% of college students reported being in "good, very good, or excellent health", however college students seem to battle serious problems with stress, depression, substance abuse, and a general lack of nutrition in comparison to other age groups and audiences.
 Professionals in health communication are actively striving for new ways to reach this at-risk audience in order to raise standards of public health in the college setting and to promote a healthier life style amongst students.